 For a very special experience, wander into Plaza Nueva.
 Cross this imposing square until you reach the Carrera del Darro, a narrow street lined with beautiful old mansions, leading you to the Albaicín and Sacromonte.
 The Mirador San Nicolas is a must see in the Albaicín.
 It’s here that you get the best view over the Alhambra.
 Magical at sunset with the snow topped peaks of Sierra Nevada as a backdrop.
 After visiting the Cathedral in the Centro, visit the tiny but fascinating botanical garden.
 Discover the old Jewish quarter of el Realejo and its newly restored square, Campo del Principe.

 Skilled artisans still design and create unique objects, especially relevant is Taracea, Granadino inlay work.
 This ancient craft is now only found in Granada and Damascus.
 Look out for the Fajalauza pottery, of Arab origin, still made in family run potteries.
 Discover the beautiful guitars designed and handmade in small workshops in the old part of the city.
 Between the Plaza Bib-Rambla and the Cathedral visit La Alcaiceria and browse in the small, colourful shops of this old Arab market.

 Try an aromatic arab tea with delicious little cakes in one of the many teterias.
 Looking for local produce?
-Near the Cathedral, the Old San Agustín Market has become a gourmet destination offering quality products from all over the province of Granada.
-Last, but by no means least, take a tapas route, go from bar to bar and with each drink you get a tapa.
+Near the Cathedral, the San Agustín Market has become a gourmet destination, offering quality products from all over the province of Granada.
+Enjoy a cup of hot chocolate and churros on the Bib-Rambla Square, the city’s main hub.
+Last, but by no means least, take a tapas route, go from bar to bar and get a tapa with each drink.
 The main tapas streets are Calle Navas and Calle Elvira but wherever you turn you tapa!